icarus523/qcasDFtest/README.md

 #### `test_PSL_filename_date()`
 - Verify that current PSL month is not equal to the new PSL month
 - Verify that the PSL year is the same, unless current PSL month is December.
-- Verify that if PSL month is new year then the Year field should be current month field + 1

 ## TSL file Module: `test_tsl_file_content.py`